DJBarnes/django-adminlte2-pdq/docs/source/menu.rst

 For information on how to show/hide nodes based on authorization see the :doc:`authorization` section.

-If you need a more dynamic menu that is database driven based on information in the database that changes often, see the next advanced_ section.
+Each setting will show in a specific spot of the sidebar.
+In general, the sidebar is rendered in the following order:

+1. ``ADMINLTE2_MENU_FIRST`` if defined.
+2. ``ADMINLTE2_MENU`` if defined.
+3. Automatic admin menu if turned on.
+4. ``ADMINLTE2_MENU_LAST`` if defined.

 Advanced
 --------

-If you need your menu, or part of your menu to be dynamic and generated from data in the database on each page load you can send the dynamic menu to the template in the context.
+If you need your menu, or part of your menu to be dynamic and generated from data in the database on each page load you can send the dynamic menu to the template via the context.
 The context version will override the settings version.

-A practical use for this would be to define the main menu using the ``ADMINLTE2_MENU`` setting, and then defining dynamic content for the page via the context for a template using the ``ADMINLTE2_MENU_FIRST`` key.
+A practical use for this would be to define the main static menu using the ``ADMINLTE2_MENU`` setting, and then defining dynamic content for the page via the context for a template using the ``ADMINLTE2_MENU_FIRST`` key.